-Keep in mind this will be a very primitive hydroponic system.
-An active hydroponic system will always be more effective but if you are looking for a cheap way to dip your toes in the water, this will work.
+Keep in mind this will be a very primitive type of system.
+An active hydroponic system will always be more effective but if you are looking for a cheap alternative, this will work.

 First, you will need to cut a hole in your lid to match the size of your net pot.

-Then, you will put the net pot in the lid (with growing media) and measure where you want your water line to be.
+You will put the net pot in the lid and measure where you want your water line to be.
 The water line should reach the bottom of the growing medium and keep it moist, but not soaked.

 The water line should reach the bottom of the growing medium and keep it moist, but not soaked.

 Then, put your air stone in the bottom of the bucket and connect it to your air pump outside the bucket.

 You are now ready to go!
 Anchor your plant in the net pot and let the root development begin.

 You will need to regularly check the pH and ppm of your nutrient solution, and adjust accordingly.
 Add fresh water every other week, or sooner.